ReganRyanNZ/songbase/README.md

 - `rails db:create`
 - `rails db:migrate`
 - `pg_restore --verbose --clean --no-acl --no-owner -h localhost -d songbase_development latest.dump` to load 'latest.dump' into dev db.
 If the dump is old or not working, send an email to songbase.brothers@gmail.com to request an updated DB dump
+- `rails test` to run the test suite, `rails test:all` to include system tests

 _Note for superadmin: `heroku pg:backups:download` to get a fresh db dump (you'll need heroku access)_